Police locate California infant after 2 women fatally shot

 Police were searching for 31-year-old Justice Love Peace, the child’s father, who authorities called a person of interest in the case.

-Police said they believe Peace left the scene with the boy in a white SUV after the shooting in the city’s Otay Mesa area.
+Police said they believe Love left the scene with the boy in a white SUV after the shooting in the city’s Otay Mesa area.

 A caller reported hearing gunshots around 8:20 a.m. and officers found the mother in the driveway.
 She was transported to a hospital, where she died.